devleni/react-corona-tracker/README.md

-A web app based on React that displays current data on the Covid-19 virus.
+A web app based on React that displays current data on COVID-19.